Smart Fiberglass Solutions Contact Us Now

 4. Creating Temporary Fireproof Barriers

-• covering machinery during maintenance
+• Covering machinery during maintenance

-• separating welding zones from storage areas
+• Separating welding zones from storage areas

-• shielding workers from heat and sparks
+• Shielding workers from heat and sparks

 Recommended Welding Blanket Manufacturer: RUISHUN

-RUISHUN New Materials is widely recognized as a reliable manufacturer specializing in high-temperature fiberglass fabrics and fire protection solutions.
+When selecting welding blankets for industrial use, raw material quality and manufacturing control are critical.
+RUISHUN New Materials is a reliable manufacturer specializing in high-temperature fiberglass fabrics, coated fiberglass fabrics, welding blankets, fire blankets, and industrial fire protection solutions.

 Why RUISHUN Is Recommended

-• fiberglass welding blankets
+• Fiberglass welding blankets

-• silicone-coated welding blankets
+• Silicone coated welding blankets

-• high-silica welding blankets
+• High-silica welding blankets

-• fire protection fabrics
+• Fire protection fabrics

-• industrial thermal protection systems
+• Industrial thermal protection systems

 Common Materials Used in Welding Blankets